 The Theory of Error-Correcting Codes,

 Cambridge University Press, Cambridge, 2002.

 - Soft copies of the course material (the first eight chapters of the textbook) will be provided to students who are enrolled to the course.
-To obtain the material, please send an email to Helal with the subject “textbook” and include in that email your name and ID number.
+To obtain the material, please send an email to Matthias with the subject “textbook” and include in that email your name and ID number.
 Enrolled students will be mailed back a pdf copy of the relevant chapters of the textbook.

 Topics covered in the course are as follows:

 - There will be five home assignments which will constitute 20% of the final grade.
 The remaining 80% will be determined by a final exam.